 Back in the day, an HTML sitemap was simply a page containing links to all other pages and resources on your site.
 You will rarely see this today, but I have recently been working on a site with an old-fashioned sitemap.
 This kind of sitemap helps humans navigate the site, but that is now considered to be obsolete.
 The reason is that sitemaps are not intended for humans anymore.
 They now target a different crowd – search engines and search engine bots.

 What does this change mean in practice?
 First off, the sitemaps are not made to be in HTML format anymore but rather stored as an XML file.
-The second thing is that modern sitemaps mean little to the human eye, as they are formatted to contain URLs and metadata that is useful to bots.
+The second thing is that modern sitemaps mean little to the human eye, as they are formatted to contain URLs and metadata that are useful to bots.
 The metadata saved in the sitemap is:

 Last modified – When was the last time the page was changed